-Email webhooks forward inbound messages to your HTTP endpoint as soon as events happen.
+Email webhooks send inbound message events to your HTTP endpoint as soon as mail arrives.

-If you are searching for "email to webhook" or "webhook email" implementations, this guide covers setup, event design, reliability, and testing.
+If you are searching for "email webhook", "email to webhook", or "webhook email" implementations, this guide covers setup, payload design, reliability patterns, and the production controls you need before routing real business traffic.

 Quick answer: what is email to webhook?